 17. It’s not just biologists who have taken an interest in sharks.

-In 2002, software programmer Jason Holmberg went scuba diving on vacation and spotted the rare whale shark.
+In 2002, software programmer Jason Holmberg went scuba diving on vacation and encountered the endangered whale shark.
 He wanted to make the spotted sharks less mysterious, so he teamed up with an astrophysicist and a marine biologist.
 They were able to adapt an algorithm that had been created for the Hubble Space Telescope program and use it to start identifying sharks.
 The algorithm was initially for star mapping, so it made sense as an algorithm for shark spot mapping.
 They’ve since created a database with 32,000 pictures of whale sharks.
-The database has helped them track the animals’ locations, which means they can learn more about the whale shark lifestyle.
+The database has helped them track the animals’ locations, which means they can learn more about whale shark life history.

 18. The shape of hammerhead sharks’ heads might help with hunting.